Pulmonary alveolar proteinosis

 The VA rates Pulmonary alveolar proteinosis under Diagnostic Code (DC) 6827, governed by 38 CFR 38 CFR § 4.97.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-What evidence do I need to establish service connection for Pulmonary alveolar proteinosis?
+What evidence supports a higher rating for Pulmonary alveolar proteinosis?

-What is the C&P exam like for Pulmonary alveolar proteinosis?
+What happens at the C&P exam for Pulmonary alveolar proteinosis?

 Get a Personalized Rating Analysis